 Documents Required for UK Child Visitor Visa

-The supporting documents for a child visitor visa application must demonstrate both the legitimacy of the visit and proper welfare arrangements:
+The document requirements for a child visitor visa application must demonstrate both the legitimacy of the visit and proper welfare arrangements:

 - Valid Passport: With at least one blank page and validity covering the intended stay